megellman/refactoring-mockup-accessibility/README.md

 ## Description
 This project was created to practice refactoring code to ensure that it meets accessibility standards.
 It's important to ensure that websites are accessible so that everyone, including people with disabilities, are able to access the information.

-To meet accessibility standards, I ensured that code meets the following standards:
+To meet accessibility standards, I replaced non-semantic elements with semantic elements, made sure the elements followed a logical structure, applied alt attributes to images, and crafted a concise, clear title.

 ### Use of semantic elements
 The original text here did not follow accessibility standards because the non-sematic tags make it difficult for a screen reader to understand what the purpose and importance of each div element is.